The Wizard’s Den Is Back, Letting You Concoct Your Own Boozy Potions

 But it wouldn’t be a proper class for witches and wizards if there wasn’t some magic happening around you.
 Talking paintings, a chess board that plays itself and a bookshelf that will launch its books across the room if you know the right spell are just some of the charmed objects you’ll find at the bar.

-“Our bar looks amazing and has been hand carved by our craftsman,” Alex Wregg, writer and creative director of The Wizard’s Cauldron told AWOL.
+“Our bar looks amazing and has been hand carved by our craftsman,” Alex Wregg, writer and creative director of The Wizard’s Den told AWOL.
 “The production design team has sourced strange and magical objects from all over and our special effects people have worked some wizardry.”

 Wands, robes and a mug of mead are provided on entry.
-There’s also a cash bar on site if you want a couple of extra drinks or some food to pair with your creations.
+There’s also a bar on site if you want a couple of extra drinks or some food to pair with your creations.

 (Lead image: Harry Potter and the Half-Blood Prince / Warner Bros.
 Pictures)